 NBA 2K18 Review – The VC Sales Funnel is Real

 As a fan of both basketball and the NBA, I typically look forward to the release of a new NBA 2K.
-As the only real basketball game on the market, the NBA 2K experience is typically lacking due to there being no market competition, but this year really shows how little work is being put into the series.
+As the only real basketball game on the market, the NBA 2K experience is typically lacking due to there being no market competition.
+However, this year really shows how little work is being put into the series.
 Check out my NBA 2K18 review below.

 What is NBA 2K18

 NBA 2K18 is an NBA simulator/sport game that is available for PC, Xbox, Playstation, and Nintendo Switch.
-In the game, players control every aspect of the NBA experience, from being a player on an NBA team, to being a GM, or creating their own dream team to compete against others.
+In the game, players control every aspect of the NBA experience.
+You can be a player on an NBA team, be a GM, or create your own dream team to compete against others.

 NBA 2K18 is a VC Sales Funnel